aanand/aanand.github.com/content/articles/jquery-tappable.md

 [^click-delay]: I suspect the reason Mobile Safari’s click delay is 300ms long is to allow time for the user to double-tap; nonetheless, this backwards-compatibility makes 99% of interactions sluggish.
 I’d have just broken `dblclick` events and been done with it.

-Right then: we need our delay back, except we’ll make it shorter.
+Right then: for elements that the user is likely to touch when scrolling, we need our delay back (except we’ll make it shorter).
 What are the event listener semantics now?

 They’re _horrible_, that’s what.